dotnet/fsharp/docs/index.md

 # F# compiler guide

 Welcome to [the F# compiler and tools repository](https://github.com/dotnet/fsharp)!
 This guide discusses the F# compiler source code and implementation from a technical point of view.

-This site also hosts [the documentation for FSharp.Compiler.Service]

 See the table of contents on the left.

-To edit these docs view and edit them here https://github.com/dotnet/fsharp/tree/main/docs.
-The public docs will be update automatically.
+This site also hosts [the documentation for FSharp.Compiler.Service](https://fsharp.github.io/fsharp-compiler-docs/fcs/)

+[Edit the source for these docs](https://github.com/dotnet/fsharp/tree/main/docs).
+The docs are published automatically daily by [this repo](https://github.com/fsharp/fsharp-compiler-docs).

 ## Resources for learning